aMorteza/TCP-NS2-Congestion-Control/ReadMe.md

 A comparsion on network congestion control algorithms on TCP connection using ns2 simulation
 ====================

-Here we plot average congestion window size change (CWND), Goodput, Packet loss rate and RTT for ten iterations of on two traffic flows with TCP connection during 1000 ms.
+Here we plot average congestion window size change (CWND), Goodput, Packet Loss rate and RTT for two traffic flows with TCP connection during 1000 ms for 10 iterations.

 ![panel](img/topology.png)